-Upon successful completion of the Surgical Technology program, the student will demonstrate the following program student learning outcomes:
+Upon successful completion of the Surgical Technology program, the student will demonstrate the following objectives:

-- 1. Comprehend and evaluate clinical information and apply this knowledge in the role of the surgical technologist (Cognitive Domain). - 2.
-Demonstrate technical proficiency in all skills necessary to fulfill the role as a surgical technologist (Psychomotor Domain). - 3.
-Employ behaviors consistent with professional standards of practice and employer expectations for a surgical technologist (Affective Domain).
+- 1. Comprehension, application and evaluation of clinical information relevant to his or her role as a surgical technologist.
+(Cognitive Domain) - 2.
+Technical proficiency in all skills necessary to fulfill the role as a surgical technologist.
+(Psychomotor Domain) - Personal behaviors (Communications) consistent with professional and employer expectations for the surgical technologist.
+(Affective Domain)